benmarwick/ctv-archaeology/README.md

 -  To read and write Microsoft Excel files using R there are a number of packages: [gdata](http://cran.rstudio.com/web/packages/gdata/index.html) (requires Perl), [openxlsx](http://cran.rstudio.com/web/packages/openxlsx/index.html) (requires Rcpp), [XLConnect](http://cran.rstudio.com/web/packages/XLConnect/index.html) (requires [rJava](http://cran.rstudio.com/web/packages/rJava/index.html) and Java), [xlsx](http://cran.rstudio.com/web/packages/xlsx/index.html) (also requires rJava and Java).
 However, the preferred method is to export your spreadsheets from Excel as CSVs (comma-separated-values, a simple, non-proprietary plain-text-based format that is very transparent, being human-readable, easily machine-processable and suitable for archival storage) and read them into R using the base function `read.csv()`.
 Data in other types of plain text files can be read in with `read.table()`.
 Text data (as in sentences and paragraphs) can be read in and analysed with the [tm](http://cran.rstudio.com/web/packages/tm/index.html) package.
 -   For quickly reading in a very large number of CSV files, or very large CSV files, use `fread()` from the [data.table](http://cran.rstudio.com/web/packages/data.table/index.html) package or functions in the [fastread](https://github.com/hadley/fastread) package.
 -	  [RODBC](http://cran.rstudio.com/web/packages/RODBC/index.html), [RMySQL](http://cran.rstudio.com/web/packages/RMySQL/index.html), [RPostgresSQL](http://cran.rstudio.com/web/packages/RPostgresSQL/index.html), [RSQLite](http://cran.rstudio.com/web/packages/RSQLite/index.html) for connecting R to SQL databases.
 [RODBC](http://cran.rstudio.com/web/packages/RODBC/index.html) can connect to Microsoft Access databases.
--	[foreign](http://cran.rstudio.com/web/packages/foreign/index.html) for reading and writing Minitab, S, SAS, SPSS, Stata, Systat and Weka files.
+-	  The [foreign](http://cran.rstudio.com/web/packages/foreign/index.html) package can be used for reading and writing files from certain versions of Minitab, S, SAS, SPSS, Stata, Systat and Weka.
 -   ESRI shapefiles can be read using [rgdal](http://cran.rstudio.com/web/packages/rgdal/index.html) or [maptools](http://cran.rstudio.com/web/packages/maptools/index.html)
 -	   R can receive data directly from the web using [httr](http://cran.rstudio.com/web/packages/httr/index.html), [XML](http://cran.rstudio.com/web/packages/XML/index.html), [jsonlite](http://cran.rstudio.com/web/packages/jsonlite/index.html), [rvest](http://cran.rstudio.com/web/packages/rvest/index.html), [rselenium](http://cran.rstudio.com/web/packages/rselenium.index.html).
 R can be programmed to be a web-scraper using rvest and/or rselenium.
 The [Web Technologies](http://cran.r-project.org/web/views/WebTechnologies.html) task view gives more details.